jchambers2012/3-Zone---5-Channel-Bus-Sensor-Hub/README.md

 # 3-Zone-5-Channel-Bus-Sensor-Hub

 The 3 Zone - 5 Channel Bus Sensor Hub is a design recycled from an unimplmented project called Just Another Dust Collector Controller (https://github.com/jchambers2012/JADCC).
 This project is currently being used to monitor sensors around my house as part of my home automation.
-The PCB desing allows for 5 inputs and gobal input and outout over a single CAT5/6 cable.
+The PCB design allows for 5 inputs and global input and output over a single CAT5/6 cable.

 ###### RJ45 PCB Layout (Backside/Bottom):